Bunbury – Local’s Travel Guide including the Best 17 Things to do in 2023

 Bunbury Farmers Market is the place for fresh produce, much of it sourced from surrounding farms.
 In addition, you can choose from gourmet pies, delicious local and French cheeses, hand-pressed juices, fruit, vegetables, cured meats, baked goods, and a range of sauces, spices, and chutneys.

-This indoor marketplace is a popular stop for people heading down south so they can stock up on all these goodies to compliment the Margaret River wines.
+This indoor marketplace is a popular stop for people heading south to stock up on all these goodies to complement the Margaret River wines.
 Don’t go thinking you’ll be able to grab a bargain as it’s a market, though, as it can be pretty pricey as the products are top quality.

 The Bunbury Regional Art Gallery, housed in a former convent, is Western Australia’s largest regional art gallery and hosts world-class exhibitions.

 Inside the free-flight aviaries, birds will fly to you and take food from the palms of your hands.
-We always enjoy having a chat with the funny cockatoos and ask them to dance for us.
-Don’t put your hand in their cages, though, as they can bite despite looking cute!
+We always enjoy chatting with the funny cockatoos and asking them to dance for us.
+Please don’t put your hand in their cages, though, as they can bite despite looking cute!

 Allow about an hour to spend at this small zoo.
 If you’re an Entertainment Cardmember, they currently have two-for-one admission (one per membership).